Freiling87/CCU/CCU/Scratchpad.md

 Apply Accent Color trait to target effect
 ###			C	Agent Glow
 Killer Robot has this
+###			C	Monocolor Agent
+E.g., if White is selected, they should look like a Greek Statue or whatever.
 ###			C	Nametag (Space/hover)
 ###			C	Vision Beam
+New
 ##		C	Agent Group
 However this is implemented, there's a danger of subscribed content doing this in an unwanted way.
 How to control it?
 ###			C	Slum NPCs (Pilot)